kareni/DanglingDNSDomain/README.md

 .\Get-DanglingDnsRecordsPsCore.ps1 -InputFileDnsRecords .\CNameDNSMap.csv -FileAndAzureSubscription

-To fetch DNS records from Azure subscription with subscription Id and DNS zone filters to reduce the scope of search.
+To fetch DNS records from Azure subscription with Subscription Id and DNS zone filters to reduce the scope of search.

 .\Get-DanglingDnsRecordsPsCore.ps1 -FetchDnsRecordsFromAzureSubscription -InputSubscriptionIdRegexFilter 533 -InputDnsZoneNameRegexFilter testdnszone-1.a